Date of last revision: 1 March 2023

 - - logistics providers, such as those who deliver our orders

-- - e-mail and mail service providers
+- - e-mail, mail and SMS service providers

 - - technical and support partners, such as the companies who host our website and who provide technical support and back-up services